-Color Swatch created using heavy application/medium application/50% tint and was applied on acrylic primed canvas (7 oz) material.
+Color Swatches created using heavy application/medium application/50% tint and were applied on acrylic primed canvas (7 oz) material.

 n/a